-The Research Mentorship and Apprenticeship Program (Research-MAP) will provide a cohort of 10–15 students with professional development and research presentation experience, funding to support their activity as research assistants, and assistance connecting with a faculty mentor if they do not already have one.
-Research-MAP increases access to research on campus by providing research opportunities to underrepresented students and majors, first-time undergraduate researchers, and students with financial barriers to participating in research.
-The initial 2022–23 program is a collaboration between the UT Student Research Committee and the Office of Undergraduate Research, with sponsorship from the office of the Vice President for Student Affairs.
+The Research Mentorship and Apprenticeship Program (Research-MAP) provides a cohort of 10–15 students with professional development and research presentation experience, funding to support their activity as research assistants, and assistance connecting with a faculty mentor if they do not already have one.
+Research-MAP increases access to research for students with financial barriers to participation and does so by providing research opportunities to first-time undergraduate researchers and those who are underrepresented in the research pipeline.
+The program is a collaboration between the UT Student Research Committee and the Office of Undergraduate Research, with sponsorship from the office of the Vice President for Student Affairs.

-Students in the program will receive $2,000 in research assistantship funding in fall 2022 and $2,000 in spring 2023.
-With support from the Office of the Vice President for Student Affairs, Research-MAP will provide half of this funding; we’re asking faculty mentors (or their departments or colleges) to match this funding when possible.
+Students in the program will receive up to $2,000 in research assistantship funding in fall 2023 and $2,000 in spring 2024.
+The funding is provided via work-study support and support from the Office of the Vice President for Student Affairs; faculty mentors (or their departments or colleges) are asked to contribute matching funding when possible.

 Students can apply to be a part of Research-MAP whether they are already connected with a faculty mentor or need help connecting with one.
 Students in all majors can apply.
 You do not need to already be a part of a research project to apply for Research-MAP.
 Accepted students without a faculty mentor will be connected with one through the assistance of an OUR advisor.
 If an applicant already has a mentor, the mentor will be asked to provide some information and a letter of recommendation during the application process via the faculty information form.